Lisa (rapper): 2024–present: Self-management, Alter Ego and acting debut

-Lisa featured on American band Maroon 5's song "Priceless", released on May 2 as the lead single from their eighth studio album Love Is Like (2025).
-It peaked at number two on the Official Thailand Chart, number 40 on the Billboard Global 200, and became her sixth entry on the Billboard Hot 100 at number 76.
-On May 16, she released a music video for the album track "When I'm with You" featuring South African singer Tyla; the song subsequently peaked at number six on the Official Thailand Chart.
-A documentary film titled Lisa was announced to be in production from Sony Music Vision on May 29.
-Directed by Sue Kim, the film chronicles the artist's past year embarking on her solo career.
-On August 13, Lisa premiered a short film for the album track "Dream" starring herself with Japanese actor Kentaro Sakaguchi.
-Following its release, the song peaked at number one on the Official Thailand Chart, becoming her second chart-topper after "Born Again".
-It was announced on September 29 that Lisa signed with the talent agency WME for representation in her acting endeavors.
-On October 22, it was announced she signed with the booking agency Wasserman Music for touring representation globally.
+Lisa featured on American band Maroon 5's song "Priceless", released on May 2 as the lead single from their eighth studio album Love Is Like (2025), which became her sixth entry on the Billboard Hot 100.
+On May 16, she released a music video for the album track "When I'm with You" featuring South African singer Tyla.
+A documentary film titled Always Lalisa was announced to be in production from Sony Music Vision on May 29.
+Directed by Sue Kim, the film chronicles Lisa's past year embarking on her solo career.
+Lisa later premiered a short film for the album track "Dream" on August 13, starring herself with Japanese actor Kentaro Sakaguchi.
+Following its release, the song peaked at number one on the Official Thailand Chart, earning her second chart-topper after "Born Again".

+On September 29, Lisa signed with the talent agency WME for representation in her acting endeavors.
+She additionally signed with the booking agency Wasserman Music for touring representation globally on October 22.
+Netflix announced on December 4 that Lisa would make her film debut starring alongside Don Lee and Lee Jin-wook in Tygo, a spin-off in the Extraction franchise.
+On January 11, 2026, Lisa appeared in person at the 83rd Golden Globe Awards as a presenter for Best Actor – Television Series Drama alongside Priyanka Chopra.
+On February 5, it was announced that Lisa would be starring in a "Notting Hill-inspired" romantic comedy film for Netflix, produced by David Bernad, an executive producer on The White Lotus.

+On March 30, Lisa announced her concert residency Viva La Lisa at The Colosseum at Caesars Palace from November 13 to 28, making her the first K-pop artist in history to stage a Las Vegas residency.
+She collaborated with Italian-American electronic music producer Anyma on the single "Bad Angel", which was released on April 8.
+She made a surprise appearance during Anyma's set at Coachella 2026 on April 18 to perform the song live.
+On May 21, Lisa released the single "Goals" with Brazilian singer Anitta and Nigerian singer Rema as an official soundtrack of the 2026 FIFA World Cup.
+They performed "Goals" as headliners for the FIFA World Cup opening ceremony in Los Angeles on June 12, making Lisa the first female K-pop act and the first Thai artist to headline a FIFA opening ceremony in history.

+On October 23, 2026, Lisa will release her first extended play Press Play, with the lead single "Sawadika".